 The MSA requires federal agencies to evaluate the effect of their actions on habitats used by a range of marine species that are commercially harvested.
 These habitats are identified as “essential fish habitat” (EFH).
 In many cases, projects that have the potential to affect critical habitat designated under the ESA have similar effects on EFH, particularly with respect to Chinook and coho salmon, which are regulated species under both the ESA and MSA.
 Project assessment for ESA and MSA impacts are typically conducted concurrently, as the species and habitats regulated by both acts tend to overlap.

 This document is intended to describe the circumstances under which a finding of “no effect” on ESA- and MSA-regulated species, their critical habitats, and EFH occurring in Oregon might be appropriate.
-A project that reaches a finding of “no effect” does not require coordination with, or approval from, the USFWS and NMFS and satisfies the ESA/MSA review obligations by HUD.
-Note that, a finding of “no effect” would preclude NMFS or USFWS issuing liability protection for violations of the ESA, and is based on the premise the project would not result in the take of an ESA-listed species or adverse effects on critical habitat/EFH.
+A project that reaches a finding of “no effect” does not require coordination with, or approval from, the USFWS and NMFS, and documenting a finding of “no effect” satisfies the ESA/MSA review obligations by HUD.
+Note that, a finding of “no effect” would preclude NMFS or USFWS issuing liability protection for violations of the ESA, and is based on the premise the project would not result in the take of an ESA-listed species or result in adverse effects to critical habitat/EFH.
 However, if this determination is made in error, or if take does occur, HUD or the RE bears liability for such take.

 HUD or the RE is solely responsible for making a finding of effect for a project and cannot defer responsibility to an external party.
 USFWS and NMFS rarely issue any correspondence for a “no effect” finding, except when there is strong disagreement about that finding.
 If you make a "no effect" finding for your project, document the circumstances and reason for your decision in a memo to the project file, as this will aid HUD should the project be reviewed internally or by another party.
 The worksheets presented in Part A and Part B of this document should be included in a project’s Environmental Review Record to document what finding of effect was reached.
 Since USFWS and NMFS manage and regulate different species and habitats, it is entirely possible to reach a different finding of effect for each Service.